Travelling Light – Travelling Right!

 Successful holiday packing means that you have all the essentials and none of the things that, with hindsight, you would leave at home.
 So, what you bring with you will vary according to where and when you are going, how long you will be there, who you are with and what you intend to do.

-With more than 17 years of dealing with luggage issues with our customers, I have seen everything from complete minimalists to contenders for prima donna status.
-A couple who has rented from us on about 8 occasions for 6 to 10 weeks at a time, (and who have become dear friends of our family), once gave me sage advice about “travelling light, travelling right”.
+With over 21 years of dealing with luggage issues with our customers, I have seen everything from complete minimalists to contenders for prima donna status.
+A couple who has rented from us on about 10 occasions for 6 to 10 weeks at a time, (and who have become dear friends of our family), once gave me sage advice about “travelling light, travelling right”.

 Their advice is that if you have a holiday where you felt you brought too much with you, you can plan for your next trip as soon as you get home.